tanjeffreyz/github-statistics/README.md

 ## Features
 ### Live Statistics
-The statistics are queried from GitHub's **GraphQL** API using a program built around Java's `HttpClient`, which automatically runs twice every day via a scheduled GitHub Action workflow.
-Since GitHub Statistics has a personal access token (from an environment secret), it can collect private statistics about the user as well as their repositories, allowing for a more accurate summary of their contributions.
+The statistics are queried from GitHub's **GraphQL** API using a program built around Java's `HttpClient`, which automatically runs multiple times a day via a scheduled GitHub Action workflow.
+Since GitHub Statistics has a personal access token from an environment secret, it can collect private statistics about the user as well as their repositories, allowing for a more accurate summary of their contributions.